 Okay.

-Can I can I can I uh talk about global warming?
+Can I talk about global warming?

 No, you haven't earned the right to say anything on this program.

-I just answered your question, and it didn't either penetrate your skull or it went in one ear and out the other, that it made no difference to you.
+I just answered your question, and it didn't either penetrate your skull or it went in one ear and out the other that it made no difference to you.

 And this program is about what I think anyway.

-Besides, I don't have time.
+Now, besides, I don't have time.

 I have to go to a profit center timeout where we charge $20,000 a minute, and I would rather do that than listen to you.